-In scientific studies, the researchers must design their experiments carefully to avoid unwanted reactivity.
+In scientific studies, researchers aim to design their experiments carefully to avoid unwanted reactivity.
 One option is to study people unobtrusively.
-To do that, they obtain information without the subjects even knowing that they are a part of a research study.
+To do that, researchers obtain information without the subjects even knowing that they are a part of a research study.
 For example, scientists might put up a poster in a public place and watch how people passing by react to it.
-To avoid reactivity, they would have to stay hidden or get their data from a hidden surveillance camera.
-And, they would have to keep their study a secret until it was completed.
+To avoid reactivity, they would have to stay hidden or get their details from a hidden surveillance camera.
+Also, they would have to keep their study a secret until it was completed.

 In a single-blind medical experiment, the subjects wouldn't know what treatment they were being given.
 For example, they wouldn't know whether they were getting a placebo or an actual medication.

 In a double-blind experiment, the researchers and subjects are both unaware of who is in the control group and who is in the experimental group.
-So, for example, when testing a medication, neither researchers nor subjects would know who was getting the placebo and who was getting the real medication.
+For example, when testing a medication in a double-blind trial, neither researchers nor subjects know who is getting the placebo and who is getting the real medication.

-In education, it's important for teachers to understand that the way they respond to their students may be influenced by reactivity.
-They need to avoid basing their evaluations of students on factors other than their actual performance.
-If they recognize that their expectations of students can change the students' performance, they can simply choose to expect positive results whenever possible.
+In education, teachers might benefit from understanding that the way they respond to their students may be influenced by reactivity.
+They might aim to avoid basing their evaluations of students on factors other than their actual performance.
+If they recognize that their expectations of students can change the students' performance, they might choose to expect positive results whenever possible.

 In workplaces, leaders can use their understanding of reactivity to enhance the performance of workers.
-If they expect them to do well, give them attention, offer them learning opportunities, respect them, and lean towards trusting them more, the workers are more likely to perform better.
+If they expect them to do well, give them attention, offer them learning opportunities, respect them, and lean toward trusting them more, the workers might be more likely to perform better.

 What You Can Do If You're Experiencing Reactivity

-Reactivity can be a fun topic to explore.
-Yet, if you're in a situation where you or someone else is reacting strongly to something or someone, the consequences might be quite negative.
-For example, if you are a college student and your professor expects the worst of you, you may have trouble making the grade you desire.
+If you're in a situation where you or someone else is reacting strongly to something or someone, the consequences might be negative.
+For example, if you are a college student and your professor doesn’t expect the best of you, you may have trouble making the grade you desire.
 If you're a worker and your boss doesn't give you the opportunities you want, it may be because of their reactivity.
 As a parent, you may be puzzled at your child's bad behavior, not realizing that you're treating one of your children differently based on your expectations.

-It's always a good idea to understand what's happening so that you can deal with it appropriately and effectively.
-If you believe instances of reactivity—initiated either by yourself or others—are having negative consequences on your life, you might want to consider getting in touch with an online therapist.
-Talking to a counselor is readily available through online platforms like BetterHelp.
-Online counseling became virtually the only option following the outbreak of Covid-19.
-Luckily, online therapy has repeatedly been shown to work as well as in person therapy by many clinical studies.
-As the pandemic has progressed, the adoption of online counseling has only grown in order to meet the public’s need.
+If you believe instances of reactivity—initiated either by yourself or by others—are having negative consequences on your life, you might want to consider getting in touch with an online therapist.
+Online therapy is readily available through online platforms like BetterHelp.
+Online therapy has repeatedly been shown to work as well as in-person therapy by many clinical studies.

-If negative patterns of reactivity are forming in your life, an licensed mental health professional is available to address your concerns.
-You can access information or treatment from BetterHelp specialists wherever you have an internet connection.
-Therapists are available to speak with you at your convenience.
+If patterns of reactivity are forming in your life, an licensed mental health professional is available to help you address your concerns.
+With BetterHelp, you can talk to a therapist completely online, and you have a reach to in-app messaging with your therapist in between sessions.
 Read what others have to say about their experience with BetterHelp below.